Dirk Coster: Academic career

 From August 1922 until the summer of 1923, Coster worked in Niels Bohr's Institute in Copenhagen.
 Within a few months he co-authored a landmark publication with Bohr, on X-ray spectroscopy and the periodic system of the elements.
-In addition he worked with chemist George de Hevesy on the identification of element No. 72.
+In addition he worked with chemist George de Hevesy on the identification of element number 72.
 Element 72 had been known to be a gap in the sequence of elements since 1914, when Henry Moseley created an experimental technique for placing the elements in a definite sequence.
 Radiochemist Fritz Paneth suggested that element 72 might be found in ores of zirconium.
-(Some histories incorrectly attribute this suggestion to physicist Niels Bohr.)
-Bohr published a prediction of the electronic configuration of element 72 in 1923. von Hevesy had been working with Bohr at the time.
+Niels Bohr published a prediction of the electronic configuration of element 72 in 1923. von Hevesy had been working with Bohr at the time.

 After Coster returned from Copenhagen he became Hendrik Lorentz' assistant at the Teylers Museum in Haarlem, where he developed an X-ray spectrometer.
 In 1924 he was appointed at the University of Groningen, where he was the successor of Wander de Haas.
 At Groningen he started an active research program in X-ray spectroscopy.

 In 1934 Coster became member of the Royal Netherlands Academy of Arts and Sciences.

+Personal life

+On 26 February 1919 he married Lina Maria "Miep" Wijsman, who held a degree in Oriental languages.
+Eventually, she was one of the first women to obtain a doctorate degree in this field from the University of Leiden.
+Dirk and Miep had two sons and two daughters (Hendrik, Ada, Els, and Herman).

 Later years

 Coster was politically involved.
 In 1938 he traveled to Berlin to convince Lise Meitner that she had to leave Germany to escape the persecution of the Jews.
 Together they went by train to Groningen; at the Dutch border, Coster persuaded German immigration officers that she had permission to travel to the Netherlands.
 From there she went on to Sweden by way of Copenhagen.
 During the German occupation of Holland, Coster also helped Jews hide from the Nazis and listened to the BBC on a daily basis using a bicycle-powered radio.

-He died in Groningen.
+Dirk Coster died in Groningen in 1950.

+Honors and awards

 The asteroid 10445 Coster is named after Dirk Coster.